OpenCMISS/documentation/_web/README.md

 3. Enter the `_web` directory, install npm and bower packages and do a build:

-   If you have make simply run:
+   If you have make simply run the following.
+Replace [URL] with the root of where this site will be hosted, e.g. "next.opencmiss.org".
+This is used for generating a sitemap for the website.

    ```
    cd _web
-   make
+   export SITE_URL=[URL];make
    ```

    Otherwise, run: